jsorant/fulll-back/README.md

 # Some possible improvements...

+- Park vs Localize: use only one term (ubiquitous language)
 - Clean Code in Sqlite3 layer (sorry for that, I was running out of time...)
 - Add validation methods on Entities, ValueObjects (right now every domain objects lacks basic validations (no empty values, realistic location...))
 - Create dedicated Value Objects for Latitude, Longitude and Altitude (with their own validation rules)